 Functional or Compositional Gut Test?

-When it comes to assessing your gut health it is sometimes hard to know where to start.
+When it comes to gut tests and gut health it is sometimes hard to know where to start.
 After all, it is one of the most complex areas of the body and there is still so much to discover!
 It is not only where we digest and absorb nutrients, and expel waste products, but also where the majority of our active immune cells reside and a signalling network that impacts areas such as hormonal, metabolic and cognitive health.

 Sometimes it is best to just start at the beginning and test the basics, particularly if you are ‘going it alone’ and you are not under the guidance of a health practitioner.
 This is where a Compositional Gut Test comes in…